 - The City of Boston requires a Hot Work Safety Certificate for all persons engaged in hot work operations on the work site.
 This is mandatory in the state of Massachusetts as of July 1, 2018.

 What is Hot Work?

-The definition of “hot work” per the amended Boston Fire Prevention Code includes: Welding and allied processes; heat treating; grinding; thawing pipes; powder-driven fasteners; hot riveting; torch-applied roofing; and any similar applications producing or using sparks, flame or heat.
+Hot work is any activity or process that involves open flames or that generates sparks or heat and includes: Welding and allied processes; heat treating; grinding; thawing pipes; powder-driven fasteners; hot riveting; torch-applied roofing; and any similar applications producing or using sparks, flame or heat.